 Your Honors thesis represents the culmination of your Honors academic career.
 When you are finished, you will have produced something that is a unique contribution to your field.
 While you will work with multiple people who will support your efforts, your thesis is your own.
 For many students, the thesis is the first time they have attempted a project of this scale, so it should be viewed as a learning experience—no one starts out knowing how to do a thesis!

 Depending on your major and your academic and professional plans, your thesis may consist of a traditional research project, piece of scholarship, or a creative product.
-The exact requirements (such as format or page length) are set by departments and Honors advisors, but your thesis must include some written document that will be submitted to the Honors Program via the Quest system and must be approved by the thesis supervisor and Honors advisor.
+The exact requirements (such as format or page length) are set by departments and Honors advisors, and your thesis must include some written document that will be submitted to the Honors Program via the Quest system and must be approved by the thesis supervisor and Honors advisor.